 This decision is made by each school.
 Many schools choose not to report results to parents.
 This information may be found in the School information pack or on the School’s website.

 The School is the sole decision maker.
 Your child’s academic ability is one of many factors taken into account.
 Usually the School will consider a variety of factors, including an interview.
 The School will advise you of its own criteria.

 After the scholarship-testing day, Academic Assessment Services are unable to supply additional information to parent/s.
-All enquiries regarding scholarship outcomes must be directed to the School.
+All enquiries regarding scholarship outcomes and results must be directed to the School.